moderndatacompany/dataos.info/docs/resources/lakehouse/index.md

 Use the [`delete`](/interfaces/cli/command_reference/#delete) command to remove the specific Lakehouse Resource Instance from the DataOS environment.
 As shown below, there are three ways to delete a Lakehouse.

-**Method 1:** Copy the Lakehouse name, version, Resource-type and Workspace name from the output of the [`get`](/interfaces/cli/command_reference/#get) command seperated by '|' enclosed within quotes and use it as a string in the delete command.
+**Method 1:** Copy the Lakehouse name, version, Resource-type and Workspace name from the output of the [`get`](/interfaces/cli/command_reference/#get) command separated by '|' enclosed within quotes and use it as a string in the delete command.

 Command